Extra Curricular Activities

 In the Summer term of Year 4, the children will experience a two-night, three-day Learning Festival, camping at Walton Firs, complete with a variety of Forest School activities including den building, fire making, kite making, sewing and many others.

 Finally, in Year 6, the children will take part in a four-night, five-day trip to one of England’s cities in the South West where they will take part in a range of different activities focusing on their learning in humanities and science including a “slightly scary” ghost walk through the city one evening, visiting a Georgian costume gallery and taking in a show at a Planetarium.
+You can view the image gallery of our latest Year 6 residential by clicking here.

 The School Grounds